jmclawson/TopicKit/README.md

 ## Under the Hood (or, Assumptions and Defaults)
 By default, TopicKit will work with a CSV file called **import.csv** to create a project called "import".
 To switch to a different project, redefine `set.project` in the terminal window to point to a different CSV file: `set.project <- "shakespeare"`.
 All work in a project will be saved in a subfolder called by that project name.

 Following best practices (*citations to come*), TopicKit will prepare data before attempting to model the topics of a corpus.
 First, it divides documents into chunks of 1000 words to get something approaching parity of size among all the documents in a corpus and to avoid confusing the model.
 (Don't worry; it recombines these documents later.)
 To change the size of these chunks, redefine `set.chunksize` in the terminal window.
-Next, it strips out everything but singular common nouns.
+Next, it attempts to strip out everything but singular common nouns.
 To change this focus to other parts of speech, use the [part-of-speech tags associated with the Penn Treebank](http://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
 For example, to model singular and plural common nouns along with adjectives, use the following line:
 > `set.pos <- c("NN", "NNS", "JJ")`

 Unfortunately, there's no good way to programmatically set the number of topics to find in a corpus.
 Since we need to start somewhere, TopicKit sets a default of 50 topics with the `set.k` variable, which you can modify before running `do.model()`.

+Even after selecting only for common nouns (with `do.preparation()`) and searching for named entities (with `do.stopwords()`), some character or place names will still sneak through into your model.
+Use the `set.stops` variable to add names to a stop list:
+> `set.stops <- c("cleopatra", "caesar", "petruchio", "malvolio", "tranio", "antonio", "prospero", "armado", "ajax", "hector", "nestor", "gloucester", "clarence", "dromio", "timon", "cassio", "claudio", "bertram")

+Unfortunately, these names don't persist if you reload **TopicKit.R**, so it might be a good idea to make note of those names you find.
+To add a single name to an existing list of stopwords, just add `set.stops` within the parentheses (omitting quotation marks):
+> `set.stops <- c(set.stops, "bertram")

 ## After the first run
 With the first run of `do.preparation()`, **TopicKit.R** will save files and will not repeat the process with the same settings.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped: